slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 (In reality, I would probably write, "Anything goes.").

+Side note; *these can also be used for friend making.*

 ### Love Starvation

 Love starvation is a coercion issue, because when people are hungry, they have to eat, no matter what "love" is given to them.
 There's no choice in that for a starving person, and that is a form of coercion, if a person only has one choice at any given time for who they can receive love from.